gokuu/apple-tv-converter/README.md

 ## On Mac OSX

-- Uses [ffmpeg](http://ffmpeg.org) to encode video and audio
+- Uses [ffmpeg](http://ffmpeg.org) to encode video and audio, as well as extracting embedded subtitles
 - Uses [Subler](http://code.google.com/p/subler/)'s command line interface to add the subtitles and set the iTunes metadata tags
-- Uses [MKVToolNix](http://www.bunkus.org/videotools/mkvtoolnix/) to extract the embedded subtitles from MKV files

 # Command line usage